Tombarr/barrasso-blog/content/posts/2026-04-27-iclaw-ai-agent-using-apple-intelligence/index.md

 My second approach involved [training a custom adapter](https://developer.apple.com/documentation/foundationmodels/loading-and-using-a-custom-adapter-with-foundation-models) and pre-generating templates for a slot-fill strategy.
 This worked _better_ in that it prevented the most egregious failure modes, but it was still far from consistent.

 My advice: lower your expectations.
 On-device AI _will_ make more mistakes, so give it fewer tasks to mess up.
 For now, this is the price you pay when your cost per million tokens is $0.

+### 4. Other lessons

+#### Nested choices

+Replace flat lists–`weather`, `calendar`, `messages`, `news`–with clustered domains–`media` and `communication`.
+Nested and hierarchical choice enhances user experience by reducing mental load, and improves model performance by reducing tool selection errors.
+Local models have the benefit of zero network latency, so they are better suited at sequential tasks.
+Again, these models are hopeless if you give them 40 tools, but use a classifier to pick 1 of 8 domains, then ask the model to select when of the 3 tools in that domain to use.

+#### Arithmetic and hallucinations

+AI models are _still_ [bad at math](https://primo.mobi/en/blogs/primo-blog/why-ai-fails-math-en).
+Don't ask the AFM to do arithmetic, format dates, or convert units — it will confidently get them _really_ wrong.
+Instead, have tools return facts and let the LLM rephrase these into natural language.
+Emit LaTeX, timezone identifiers, and precisely-formatted numbers then verify the model's output against the formatted inputs.

+#### Don't pollute the context

+One unhandled exception can pollute an entire context chain.
+If a tool returns an error, and that error gets passed as context into the next turn with the model, prompt outputs can go way off track.
+Catch errors, and either retry deterministically or ask the LLM to heal certain classes of errors.
+When it's not possible, ask the LLM to phrase the error in a human-readable way.
+Error handling is definitely [not a solved problem](https://utcc.utoronto.ca/~cks/space/blog/programming/ErrorHandlingNotSolvedProblem) and LLMs offer an entirely new class of vulnerabilities and errors to deal with.

+#### Rewind the tapes

+Ruby's [VCR](https://github.com/vcr/vcr) library is still one of my favorites.
+Unit tests need to be reliable, repeatable, fast, and thorough in order to be informative.
+Like HTTP requests, LLM responses are non-deterministic.
+Consider running, storing, and replaying past responses so your unit tests are consistent.

 ### Tactical advice